lazzymonk/Pi-Kiosk-Mqtt/README.md

 The `"screen_off_method"` option controls what happens when you send `kiosk/screen off`:

 - **`"backlight"`** (recommended for Pi touchscreens) - sets the backlight to 0 via `/sys/class/backlight/*/brightness`.
-Turning the screen back on restores the previous brightness.
+Turning the screen back on restores the brightness to the level it was at before being turned off.
 This is more reliable for DSI-connected displays.
 - **`"dpms"`** - sends a DPMS signal to power off the display.
 Works better with HDMI monitors.

-The `"brightness"` option sets the default backlight level on startup and is the level restored when turning the screen back on.
+The `"brightness"` option sets the default backlight level on startup.

 ## MQTT Topics